 Scroll down to Closed Captions Display, then click Enable.

 NOTE: It’s possible the captions or subtitles still won’t appear.
-This is because the settings are different than your captions file, as mentioned regarding the import settings.
-If your closed-captions file is CEA-608/CC1, that’s what you need to select in the settings display.
+This is because the settings are different from your captions file, as mentioned in the beginning of this section.
+If your closed-captions file is CEA-608 / CC1, that’s what you need to select in the settings display.

-That’s basically it.
-You’ve previously edited the subtitle file to your desire so, this is just plug-and-play.
-Of course, you can adjust color schemes, fonts, and positions of the captions themselves.
+That’s it!
+You’ve previously edited the text in the Premiere Pro subtitle file to your desire, making this part a simple plug-and-play.
+Of course, you can still adjust color schemes, fonts, and positions of the captions themselves.

 Rev now offers burned-in captions (open captions).
 Just check the “burned-in captions” box at checkout and you’ll receive a video with permanent, hard-coded captions added straight to your videos.
 Also available for foreign language subtitles!